Michael Wincott: Career

 Wincott starred as a psychopathic kidnapper opposite Morgan Freeman in the 2001 film Along Came a Spider.
 The following year he played Armand Dorleac, a sadistic prison warden in the 2002 film version of The Count of Monte Cristo starring Jim Caviezel.
-In 2004 he played Julius Bicke, the brother of Samuel J. Bicke (played by Sean Penn) in The Assassination of Richard Nixon.
+In 2004 he played Julius Bicke in The Assassination of Richard Nixon.

-In 2006, Wincott appeared in the western film Seraphim Falls starring Pierce Brosnan and Liam Neeson.
+In 2006, Wincott appeared in the western film Seraphim Falls.
 He also appeared in The Diving Bell and the Butterfly and What Just Happened in 2007 and 2008 respectively.

 In 2009, he starred in A Lonely Place for Dying as CIA project manager Anthony Greenglass.
 In early 2012, he was cast as notorious serial killer Ed Gein in the biographical drama film Hitchcock.

 In 2014, Wincott played hacker Adrian Cross in the miniseries 24: Live Another Day.
-The following year he starred in the Canadian western drama film Forsaken alongside Kiefer and Donald Sutherland.
+The following year he starred in the Canadian western drama film Forsaken.
 In 2016 he also played the role of Old Bill in two episodes in season 1 of the science fiction western TV series Westworld.

 In 2017, he appeared in the MTG drama series Veni Vidi Vici.
 The Swedish series stars Danish actor Thomas Bo Larsen and centers around the porn industry.
 Wincott plays the part of Georgina, a transgender former porn director.
-The show was selected as one of the top new European series at the MIPDrama Screenings held annually in Cannes.
-The series was also streamed on Hulu in 2017.
 Wincott starred in Jordan Peele's 2022 thriller, Nope, as Antlers Holst, a cinematographer.
 In preparation for the role, Wincott shadowed the film's director of photography, Hoyte van Hoytema.

-Wincott has also lent his voice to several characters in video games and animated features: In 2002 he provided the voice of Scroop, a malevolent spider/crab-like creature in the Disney animated film Treasure Planet; he also provided the voice of Scroop in the accompanying Sony PlayStation video game of the same name.
+Wincott has also lent his voice to several characters in video games and animated features: In 2002 he provided the voice of Scroop, a malevolent spider/crab-like creature in the Disney animated film Treasure Planet; and in the accompanying Sony PlayStation video game of the same name.
 In 2004 he provided the voice for the Prophet of Truth in the video game Halo 2.
 He also provided the voice of Mr. Big in the 2005 re-launch of the video game Narc.
 In 2012 he provided the voices for several video game characters: Jules Merit in the game Syndicate, Griffin in the interactive graphic novel Infex, and Death in the game Darksiders II.